KasPeR0990/fly.bird.com/README.md

+This is a vibe coded game, i haven't checked the code, it's only ai generated.
+My intention creating this was to try out cursor's agentic mode and see it's capabilities.

+This is a movement tracking game, where the player flies the bird my moving their body/ arms.
+It uses the webcam, but does not store any images from the cam.

 # Bird Movement Game

 A 3D bird flying game controlled by your body movements using a webcam.
 This game uses OpenCV for motion tracking and Three.js for 3D rendering.